 Some multi sensors may be referred to as ‘fit and drive’ sensors, in case the vehicle can auto-learn new ID codes, these sensors can simply be installed in the wheels and then the vehicle is driven to complete the ECU programming process.

 Where a programming tool is used you may be able to programme the sensor to have the same ID code as the sensor that was removed, circumventing the potential need for any type of ECU reset.
+Sometimes these sensors are referred to as configurable sensors as you require an electronic tool to select the correct MMY protocol to awaken it.

 • Pre-Programmed Non OE Sensors